IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

                         Load the specified project/configuration and then produce a simple HTML type system report of resource shapes/properties/enumerations to this file --cachedays CACHEDAYS
-                        The number of days for caching received data, default 1.
+                        The number of days for caching received data, default 7.
 To disable caching use -WW.
-To keep using a non-default cache period you must specify this value every time -0 SAVECREDS, --savecreds SAVECREDS
+To keep using a non-default cache period you must specify this value every time --saverawresults SAVERAWRESULTS
+                        Save the raw results as XML to this path/file prefix - pages are numbered starting from 0000 --saveprocessedresults SAVEPROCESSEDRESULTS
+                        Save the processed results as JSON to this path/file -0 SAVECREDS, --savecreds SAVECREDS
                         Save obfuscated credentials file for use with readcreds, then exit - this stores jazzurl, jts, appstring, username and password